rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 <a name="5.27.37.1">5.27.37.1</a> If no distributor’s name can be conjectured, record  “distributor not identified” in square brackets if considered important.

-## 5.27.38 Distributor names transcribed as part of another element
+## 5.27.38 Name of distributor transcribed as part of another element

 <a name="5.27.38.1">5.27.38.1</a> If the name of the distributor does not appear in the [Distribution statement](/DCRMR/ppdm/Distribution-statement/), but has already been transcribed as part of another element, supply it within square brackets.

 If transcribing a distributor name as part of another element, do not abridge or expand the name of distributor simply because it repeats or omits information given elsewhere in the description.

-## 5.27.39 Distributor names in more than one language or script
+## 5.27.39 Name of distributor in more than one language or script

 <a name="5.27.39.1">5.27.39.1</a> If the name of the distributor appears in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the statement that appears first.
 Transcribe the remaining statement(s) as parallel statements (see [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/)).
 Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the original position on the source of any transposed statements (see [5.285.34.2](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.34.2)).